dhrapson/s3notifier-function/README.md

 * Domain must be setup in AWS SES.
 If SES has not yet verified you domain, both the EMAIL_FROM and EMAIL_TO addresses must be verified
 * A dropbox app must have been created, with a valid access token
 * An AWS account with credentials
-* An S3 bucket into which the account has access, named test-integrator
+* An S3 bucket into which the account has access, named myintegrator
-* The test-integrator bucket must NOT have bucket notifications turned on for test-client/INPUT folder
+* The myintegrator bucket must NOT have bucket notifications turned on for otherclient/INPUT folder

 ## Running Unit Tests